 To reduce the impact of salinity, we operate and manage a network of groundwater pumps to provide sub-surface drainage in the SIR.
 In the Campaspe West, Nyah, Tresco and Woorinen irrigation areas we provide a service to collect sub-surface drainage discharge from private properties.
 The cost of providing these services is recovered from a mixture of direct beneficiaries and local government.

-More detailed information about salinity and its relationship within the SIR will be available on the Shallow Groundwater webpages in the SIR website.
+More information about salinity risk management and shallow groundwater use in the SIR is available on the GBCMA SIR Salinity Watch website.